Dietmar Brinkmann, lmft

 Experience working with a diverse clientele – I work with people from a wide range of cultural, racial, religious and socio-economic backgrounds, including LGBTQ, cross-cultural partnerships, first- and second-generation immigrants and clients with multi-racial identity.
 My pronouns are he/him/his.

-Clinical supervisor – I am supervising pre-licensed psychotherapists for the Marina Counseling Center.
+Clinical supervisor – I supervised psychotherapy associates for the Marina Counseling Center.

 Contact me for a free 20-minute consultation to discuss how I may be of assistance to you.